-If your concern is killing the lawn then place patio blocks around your feeder to decorate the area and keep seed off the lawn.
+If your concern is killing the lawn then place patio blocks around your feeder to decorate the area and keep seeds off the lawn.

-Offering a variety of types of seed is another solution.
+Offering a variety of types of seeds is another solution.

 A special Finch Feeder will have to be used as the seed is very tiny.
 The husk will fall to the ground and need to be cleaned.
 But nyjer seed is sterile.

 But maybe noted wildlife biologist Scott Shalaway, who agrees with birdfeeding.org's position, said it best: